RuthyYao/RuthyYao.github.io/_posts/2024-12-09-you-are-what-you-eat-customer-segmentation.md

 <br>
 For *Cluster 1* we see a reasonably significant portion of spend being allocated to each of the product areas.
 For *Cluster 2* we see quite high proportions of spend being allocated to Fruit & Vegetables, but very little to the Dairy & Meat product areas.
 It could be hypothesised that these customers are following a vegetarian diet.
 Finally customers in *Cluster 3* spend, on average, significant portions within Dairy, Fruit & Vegetables, but very little in the Meat product area - so similarly, we would make an early hypothesis that these customers are more along the lines of those following a Lacto-vegetarian diet - very interesting!

-Now let's aggregate the customer data based on the cluster they belong so we can derive a typical visit, shopping basket and annual spend profile for each cluster.
+Now let's aggregate the customer data based on the cluster they belong to so we can derive a typical visit, shopping basket and annual spend profile for each cluster.

 ```python